I’m Ken English.

 The most significant discovery, however, was the shear power of video with regard to indexing.

 Since 2008, I’ve produced more than 5000 videos, ranging from 30 seconds to more than 20 minutes, on a dozen YouTube channels.

 I learned how to produce video on an excellent platform called Animoto, and edit using Vegas Movie Studio.

 I spent 30 years in the Greater Miami area.
 It was exciting.
 The 80s were wild, but times have changed, and so had I, and it became apparent it was time move on.

 I’ve been in the Daytona Beach area since 11 September 2012.
 I’m creating video for this site, and others, and exploring some new opportunities.

-If you have an idea for a video project, or you’d like to learn how to produce video for yourself, send me a note with your phone number and we’ll get together – MediaMojoGuy@gmail.com.
+If you have an idea for a video project, or you’d like to learn how to produce video for yourself, send me a note with your phone number and we’ll get together – KenEnglishDaytonaBeach (at) gmail.com.

 Sketch animation.
 Digital images to video.
 Full motion with editing.
 Green screen.
 Avatars.